What happens if you eat Mistletoe?

 - Mistletoe has been known to cause miscarriage in pregnant women

-If a child has ingested any part of a Mistletoe plant, the reaction is likely to be more severe than if an adult has eaten an equivalent amount.
-As soon as you become aware of Mistletoe ingestion, it is advisable to seek medical advice as quickly as possible.
+If a child has ingested any part of a mistletoe plant, the reaction is likely to be more severe than if an adult has eaten an equivalent amount.
+As soon as you become aware of mistletoe ingestion, it is advisable to seek medical advice as quickly as possible.

 If your cat or dog has gobbled a couple of berries that have fallen from the festive wreath, what will happen?
 Pretty much the same as if eaten by a human.
 The reaction may be more severe, so it is important that you seek medical advice from your vet straight away, as more berries may have been eaten than you might be aware of.

-General advice on avoiding the risk of Mistletoe Poisoning would be to keep the plant away from children and animals.
+General advice on avoiding the risk of mistletoe poisoning would be to keep the plant away from children and animals.
 Remove all berries from your festive decorations and place them at a height, which they cannot easily be reached.